 The HEICO Corporation 2012 Incentive Compensation Plan ("Incentive Plan") was approved by our Board of Directors and shareholders in fiscal 2012.
 The Incentive Plan authorizes the Compensation Committee of the Board of Directors to select participants, designate performance periods, authorize performance awards that may be earned by achievement of performance goals during the performance periods, and set the other terms of performance awards.
-The following table summarizes certain information with respect to grants of awards to the Named Executive Officers of the Company under our non-equity incentive plan for fiscal 2014.
+The following table summarizes certain information with respect to grants of awards to the Named Executive Officers of the Company under the Incentive Plan for fiscal 2015.